 Some courses offered by other departments and graduate programs can count as electives for the Economics major or minor.
 Not all of these courses have Econ 2a, 10a, or 20a as a prerequisite.
-Only one course that does not have Econ 2a, 10a, or 20a as a prerequisite can count toward the major.
-For minors, a course can count as an elective only if it has Econ 2a, 10a, or 20a as a prerequisite.
+Only one course that does not have Econ 2a, 10a, or 20a as a prerequisite can count toward the major or toward the minor for students who entered Brandeis in Fall 2020 or later.
+For students who entered Brandeis before Fall 2020, a course can count as an elective for the minor only if it has Econ 2a, 10a, or 20a as a prerequisite.
 Information is included below to allow you to determine whether and how a particular course will count for an advisee.
 Each course is considered a lower-level elective, unless otherwise noted.

-Cross-listed Courses
+Cross-Listed Courses